The University of Texas at El Paso MA in Linguistics

 UTEP Graduate Tuition and Fees

-During the 2019-2020 academic year, part-time graduate students at UTEP paid an average of $828 per credit hour if they came to the school from out-of-state.
-In-state students paid a discounted rate of $316 per credit hour.
+Out-of-state part-time graduates at UTEP paid an average of $828 per credit hour in 2019-2020.
+The average for in-state students was $316 per credit hour.
 The average full-time tuition and fees for graduate students are shown in the table below.

 Does UTEP Offer an Online MA in Linguistics?

-Online degrees for the UTEP linguistics master’s degree program are not available at this time.
+UTEP does not offer an online option for its linguistics master’s degree program at this time.
 To see if the school offers distance learning options in other areas, visit the UTEP Online Learning page.

 UTEP Master’s Student Diversity for Linguistics